Robgogo/api/README.md

 # api
-A Django api with user registration and email verification for users.
+A Django api with user registration and email verification for users.\n
-#API's to be added soon
+##API's to be added soon